 During his presentation at a two-day mid-January workshop in Naypyidaw, Director U Min Khaing announced an ambitious vision for the country’s power sector – to fulfill [Myanmar’s] electricity demands by 2030.

-IFC offers tailor-made advisory services, technical expertise, and training opportunities to stakeholders in Lao PDR’s hydropower industry.
+IFC offers tailor-made advisory services, technical expertise, and training opportunities to stakeholders in the hydropower industry.

-With more than 70 hydropower projects planned throughout the country, IFC supports the Ministry of Resources and Environment and the Ministry of Energy and Mines to improve policies and regulations, with the aim of developing projects that follow good international industry practices to protect the environment and local people’s livelihoods.
+With hundreds of hydropower projects planned throughout the Mekong region, IFC supports environment, water, and energy ministries to improve policies and regulations, with the aim of developing projects that follow good international industry practices to protect the environment and local people’s livelihoods.

-To meet growing energy demands, financial institutions are increasingly investing in Lao hydropower projects.
+To meet growing energy demands, neighboring financial institutions are increasingly investing in the region’s hydropower projects.
 These institutions can increase overall project and financial performance by putting in place effective environmental and social management systems and mitigating risks upfront, and IFC can help them do that.

 An open and transparent dialogue between different stakeholders can help raise environmental and social standards for hydropower projects.
 That is why IFC seeks to partner with a wide range of stakeholders to ensure all parties are able to better anticipate, evaluate, and manage the cumulative impacts of hydropower development.

-Recently, IFC established a platform for hydropower developers to discuss the challenges they are facing and voice concerns to the government.
-The Hydropower Developers’ Working Group meets quarterly and is open to all companies interested in improving hydropower standards in Lao PDR.
+IFC has established a platform for hydropower developers to discuss the challenges they are facing and voice concerns to the government.
+The Hydropower Developers’ Working Group meets quarterly and is open to all companies interested in improving hydropower standards.
+The working group has a chapter in Lao PDR and is planning to establish one in Myanmar.